of high or superior quality or performance; superior wisdom derived from experience; superior math students'

 superior (adj.)

-a character or symbol set or printed or written above and immediately to one side of another character
+3. written or printed above and to one side of another character

 superior (n.)